Developmental Activities For Infants You Should Be Doing Everyday

-However, to encourage babies development and parental bonding there are 2 major activities you should be doing (if not already ☺) with your newborn.
+To encourage learning and parental bonding, there are 21 developmental activities for infants you should be doing (if not already) with your newborn.

-- Chest – to- chest – You can do this sitting upright or lying down.
-This is my favorite activity (and my sons favorite too) because we get to see each other’s faces 🙂
+The easiest and most engaging way for a newborn to practice tummy time is by putting her on your chest.
+You can do this sitting upright (like kangaroo care) or lying down.
+This is my favorite activity (and my son’s favorite too) because we get to see each other’s faces.

-- Fun toys – When baby is on the floor or supported with Boppy, put a toy in front of him and engage him in play.
-You can also have your baby follow the toy by moving the toy off the floor to help strengthen his neck muscle.
+When baby is on the floor or supported with Boppy, put a toy in front of her and engage her in play.
+You can also have your baby follow the toy by moving the toy off the floor to help strengthen her neck and core muscles.

 Brillbaby has tons of FREE infant simulation cards for download 🙂

 5. Read to your baby from picture books that offer short sentences

 Just because your baby isn’t speaking doesn’t mean she isn’t learning language.
 The more you talk to her, the sooner she’ll develop language skills.